GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 #### `changeShippingAddress`

-Notifies the merchant about changes in user provided shipping address.
+Notifies the merchant about changes in the user-provided shipping address.
 Chrome will check for a non-empty `shippingAddress` bundle with a valid `countryCode` and send an `updatePaymentDetails` with the following error message via `callback.updateWith` if the validation fails.